-A flagship project for the city to demonstrate it is possible to end homelessness.
+An innovative housing project for the city to demonstrate it is possible to end homelessness.

-Convening force of the Homewards programme, we already seeing this through interest of Registered Social Landlords (RSLs) and the voluntary sector.
+Convening force of the Homewards programme, we are already seeing this through interest of Registered Social Landlords (RSLs) and the voluntary sector.

 The coefficient factor of research in this area from Homewards and the wider Health Determinants Collaborative.